Show All Answers

 Consumers set the pace for public power policy making.
 Policy board meetings are open to the public and consumers have a direct voice in expressing their goals and priorities for the community and its electric utility.

 Public power systems are regulated by their consumer-owners through locally elected or appointed officials.
-In a few states (such as New York), public power is regulated by state utility commissions.
+In a few states (such as New York), public power is regulated by state utility departments.
 Some city councils govern their utilities, others are governed by an independent elected or appointed utility board such as the Jamestown Board of Public Utilities.
 In any case, they are accountable to the citizens they serve.

 The recyclable for this week is shown on our homepage.
 View the recycling calendar (PDF).